Milco: Learned Sparse Retrieval Across Languages via a Multilingual Connector: Results and Discussion

 \section{Results and Discussion}

 \paragraph{RQ1: How does MILCO perform compared to state-of-the-art baselines?} Table~\ref{tab:miracl-milco} reports the performance of \textsc{MILCO} and baselines on the MIRACL benchmark (18 languages).
-Overall, the MILCO \ding{172} model, trained with our two-stage pipeline and LexEcho head, achieves the best effectiveness with an average nDCG@10 of 72.3.
+Overall, the MILCO \ding{172} model, trained with our two-stage pipeline and LexEcho head, achieves the highest effectiveness with an average nDCG@10 of 72.3.

 Against sparse baselines, MILCO outperforms M3-Sparse~\citep{chen2024bge} by 34.1\%, T-Splade~\citep{lassance2023extending} by 32.7\%, and MSpladesTok~\citep{lassance2023extending} by 13.1\%.
 Against dense baselines, MILCO still shows substantially higher effectiveness, though with smaller margins.
 Compared to models of similar size, it outperforms Qwen3 0.6B~\citep{zhang2025qwen3} and M3-Dense~\citep{chen2024bge} by 19.5\% and 4.5\%, respectively, on MIRACL.
 This advantage generalizes to 39 languages on MTEB v2 cross-lingual and multilingual retrieval (Table~\ref{tab:mtebv2_avg}).
 Despite being $\sim$14$\times$ smaller, it outperforms E5-Mistral 7B~\citep{wang2023improving} and Qwen3 8B on MIRACL, though Qwen3 8B performs better on MTEBv2 where it better leverages task-specific instructions.
+We additionally train two dense baselines using the same backbone and training data as MILCO.
+The first, MILCO-dense (align + distill), which uses dense alignment to \texttt{thenlper/gte-base}\footnote{\texttt{thenlper/gte-base} is similar in size and BEIR (English) performance to our SPLADE-v3 sparse English teacher (GTE-base: 52.61 nDCG@10, SPLADE-v3: 51.69 nDCG@10).} and distillation, achieves an average nDCG@10 of 67.9 on MIRACL.
+A variant trained with distillation only performs better, reaching 70.9 nDCG@10 on MIRACL.
+However, both dense baselines still substantially underperform our best sparse MILCO\ding{172} trained with the two-stage recipe.

 We further evaluate MILCO on the Multilingual Long Document Retrieval (MLDR) benchmark (Table~\ref{tab:mldr_avg}).
 Because MILCO is trained with a 512-token limit, we split long documents into 512-token passages and score documents by their best passage.
 Under this setup, MILCO achieves an average nDCG@10 of 74.4, which is 14\% higher than M3-All, the dense+sparse+multi-vector ensemble, and substantially surpasses Qwen3 0.6B and 8B with native long-context support.